Estate Agents Bow – Complete Area Guide

 Bow Commute Times

 Bow benefits from the involvement of the Roman Road Trust in its economic and community development.
-This trust was set up to serve the needs Bow residents and businesses and focuses its activity on the regeneration of Bow’s high street, Roman Road.
+This trust was set up to serve the needs of Bow residents and businesses and focuses its activity on the regeneration of Bow’s high street, Roman Road.

 Their mission is to bring back the community spirit and encourage economic growth through rebuilding the existing infrastructure and bringing back the locals’ sense of civic pride through sustainable support structures.
+Ensuring properties in the area meet a high lettable standard has also been a key focus, attracting both residents and investors.

-The Roman Road Trust considers Bow’s high street the lifeblood of the community offering vital opportunities for the community’s sense of connection and shared experience.
+The Roman Road Trust considers Bow’s high street the lifeblood of the community, offering vital opportunities for the community’s sense of connection and shared experience.
 Their projects help bring new jobs to the area and encourage investments in the local economy.

 Best Pubs and Bars in Bow